EvgenBilous/campers-for-rent/README.md

 Campers for rent is a service/application that facilitates booking campers for various purposes.
 It comprises three main pages:

-- Homepage: Provides a general description of the services offered by the company.
+- <u>Homepage</u>: Provides a general description of the services offered by the company.
 This page likely serves as an entry point for users to learn about the services and offerings.